-Similarly, the findings presented here are like those evidenced in a study conducted with Pakistani students which also found a higher prevalence of self-medication, which was 65.2% among the 21 to 24 age group.
+the 21 to 24 age group12.
 However, both studies found no statistically significant bivariate association between age and the practice of self-medication.
-On the other hand, a study of pharmacy customers in Ethiopia showed a positive association between age and self-medication.
-Individuals aged between 18 and 24 were nine times more likely to self-medicate than those aged over 45.
-Youth is a time when individuals tend to experiment with new behaviors and take more risks, which can include self-medication.
+On the other hand, a study of pharmacy customers in Ethiopia showed a positive association between age and self-medication16.
+Individuals aged between 18 and 24 were nine times more likely to self-medicate than those aged over 4516.
+Youth is a time when individuals tend to experiment with new behaviors and take more risks, which can include self-medication17.

-In line with the results of the present study, the research conducted in Ethiopia also showed that individuals aged between 18 and 24 who were not health students were more likely to practice self-medication than those who were health graduates.
-This greater tendency is related to the location of non-medical courses, which are far from university hospitals, making access to health services difficult.
+In line with the results of the present study, the research conducted in Ethiopia also showed that individuals aged between 18 and 24 who were not health students were more likely to practice self-medication than those who were health graduates17.
+This greater tendency is related to the location of non-medical courses, which are far from university hospitals, making access to health services difficult17.

-On the other hand, compared to non-medical students, a survey of university students in Lahore, Pakistan, found that health students were more likely to practice self-medication during the pandemic.
-On the other hand, compared to students from non-health courses, there was a greater tendency for medical students to practice self-medication during the pandemic.
-This trend may be correlated with several interconnected factors, such as the proximity of students to the university hospital, greater contact with health services, greater medical knowledge, and the number of years of undergraduate study already completed.
+On the other hand, compared to non-medical students, a survey of university students in Lahore, Pakistan, found that health students were more likely to practice self-medication during the pandemic12.
+On the other hand, compared to students from non-health courses, there was a greater tendency for medical students to practice self-medication during the pandemic12.
+This trend may be correlated with several interconnected factors, such as the proximity of students to the university hospital, greater contact with health services17, greater medical knowledge, and the number of years of undergraduate study already completed12.

-Despite this trend, a survey of nursing students in Acre showed that selfmedication was practiced during short periods of treatment or sporadic use, suggesting that the pharmacological knowledge acquired can reduce the risk of adverse reactions associated with inadequate and prolonged practice or excessive consumption of medicines.
+Despite this trend, a survey of nursing students in Acre showed that self-medication was practiced during short periods of treatment or sporadic use, suggesting that the pharmacological knowledge acquired can reduce the risk of adverse reactions associated with inadequate and prolonged practice or excessive consumption of medicines18.